colinaaa/cxx-template/README.md

-# luogu
+# cxx-template
-my algo practices on https://www.luogu.org
+my template for cxx